14 December 2011

 Hmmm.
 This could be starting to get a whole lot more interesting.
 Go Vince!

 Note 1: The FSA’s report is far from being a total whitewash.
-It does have many virtues, including that it sheds new light on many aspects of the scandalous history of RBS, including the bully boy tactics Fred Goodwin seems to have used with the regulator.
-It is quite stunning that Goodwin would not allow his non-executive directors to meet the financial regulator on a one-to-one basis, despite repeated requests.
-It will be invaluable reading to anyone who gets around to writing the definitive account of this once proud Scottish icon.
+It does have virtues, including that it sheds new light on many aspects of the scandalous history of RBS, including the bully boy tactics Fred Goodwin seems to have used with the regulator.
+It is stunning Goodwin would not allow his non-executive directors to meet the financial regulator on a one-to-one basis, despite repeated requests.
+It will be invaluable reading to anyone who writes the definitive account of this once proud Scottish icon.

 Note 2: Given Lord Turner’s claim that no dishonesty was involved in the bank’s collapse, I’d be interested to know what civil test the FSA applied in adjudicating this result.
 If the regulator used they Fraud Act 2006 to test for possible dishonesty, it would simply have had to establish whether “what was done was dishonest by the ordinary standards of reasonable and honest people?
 Must the defendant have realised that what he/she was doing was, by those standards, dishonest?”